Analysis of the SiMPL method for density-based topology optimization: Introduction

-The governing physical law that describes the mechanical behavior of the design is typically a linear elliptic partial differential equation (PDE).
-The decision variable $\rho$ and filtered density $\tilde\rho$ enter as an interpolation between material and the void.
-However, the filtered density is not guaranteed to be uniformly positive.
-Therefore, in order to ensure well-posedness of the PDE, the filtered density $\tilde\rho$ is further transformed by a material interpolation law $r=r\left(\tilde\rho\right)$, which penalizes the intermediate values, promotes a zero/one design, and ensures physical realization of the intermediate values \cite{Bendsoe1999}.
-The so-called Simplified Isotropic Material with Penalization (SIMP) \cite{Bendsoe1989}, utilized here, is the most popular approach to steer the topology-optimized solution to 0/1 design and has widely replaced the original homogenization formulation \cite{Bendsoe1988}.
+The mathematical model governing the mechanical behavior of the system is often a linear elliptic partial differential equation (PDE) defined over the entire design domain $\Omega$.
+The decision variable $\rho$ then enters the consitutive law of this PDE through an interpolation of the filtered density $\tilde\rho$ between material and void states.
+Unfortunately, interpolating to $0$ (complete void) is not appropriate since having subsets with no material can affect the well-posedness of the governing PDE.
+The usual remedy is setting a minimal, artificial material density $0 < \rho_0 \ll 1$ throughout the entire design domain.
+Furthermore, experience shows that linearly interpolating between $\rho_0$ and $1$ will usually not promote a binary design.
+One solution is to transform the filtered density $\tilde\rho$ by a nonlinear material interpolation law $r=r\left(\tilde\rho\right)$, which penalizes intermediate values, thus promoting a zero/one design \cite{Bendsoe1999}.
+The so-called Solid Isotropic Material with Penalization (SIMP) \cite{Bendsoe1989}, utilized here, is the most popular approach to steer the topology-optimized solution to a such a design state and has widely replaced the original homogenization formulation \cite{Bendsoe1988}.
 Given an appropriately chosen objective function, we can now formulate the task at hand as a meaningful PDE-constrained optimization problem.

 The most popular numerical solution algorithms for topology optimization have been developed on the discrete level.
 In other words, the PDE-constrained optimization problem is first discretized via, e.g., the finite element method, and then solved with various optimization algorithms, often used as black box solvers.
 The optimality criteria method (OC) \cite{Bendsoe1995, Yin2001} and the Method of Moving Asymptotes (MMA) \cite{Svanberg1987} are the most widely used.
 Despite being based on heuristic arguments and limited mathematical foundations \cite{Ananiev2005}, OC gained popularity due to its ease of implementation \cite{Sigmund2001}.
-On the other hand, MMA became popular due to its flexibility, robust behavior, and openly available serial and parallel implementations, e.g., an open source serial Matlab \cite{Svanberg2014MMAAG}, or parallel C++ PETSc-based \cite{Aage2014} implementations.
+On the other hand, MMA became popular due to its flexibility, robust behavior, and openly available serial and parallel implementations; see, e.g., the popular open source Matlab \cite{Svanberg2014MMAAG} (serial) and C++ PETSc-based \cite{Aage2014} (parallel) implementations.

 Our goal here is to approach the problem from a different angle.
 Rather than first discretize and then optimize, we present an algorithm based on the latent variable proximal point (LVPP) framework for solving variational problems with pointwise constraints in continuous settings, which was proposed in \cite{keith2023proximal}.
 LVPP is based on the classical proximal point method \cite{Moreau1965, rockafellar1976monotone, Parikh2014, martinet1970, Teboulle2018} with the pivotal innovation being the introduction of a so-called \emph{latent variable} to obtain subproblems that are convenient for discretization.
 The latent variable generates a pointwise feasible discrete solution via an alternative solution representation described in \Cref{sub:LVMD} below.